 - Pregnant or lactating (or trying to get pregnant)

 - Have pre-existing issues with the liver, kidneys, or pancreas

 - Struggling with irregular menses

 The female body is a complex place, home to many different compounds and many different processes that men just don’t have — (and frankly, they’re probably quite thankful for that).
-So things that work for men, just don’t have the same effect for women.
-That’s not to say that the diet doesn’t work for women in general, because it does.
-Some women, however, will not find it beneficial to be on an ultra low carbohydrate plan like keto permanently.
+So things that work for men just don’t have the same effect on women.
+That’s not to say that the diet doesn’t work for women in general because it does.
+Some women, however, will not find it beneficial to be on an ultra-low carbohydrate plan like keto permanently.

-Some authorities in the nutrition field recommend women cycle in and out of ketosis, if your goal is weight loss.
-Once keto stops working for you, try switching to consuming more healthy carbs – like sweet potatoes, quinoa, a moderate amount of fruit in season.
-Try alternating between ultra low carb and paleo/primal every 3 months and see if it works better for you.
+Some authorities in the nutrition field recommend women cycle in and out of ketosis if their goal is weight loss.
+Once keto stops working for you, try switching to consuming more healthy carbs – like sweet potatoes, quinoa, and a moderate amount of fruit in season.
+Try alternating between the ultra-low carb and paleo/primal every 3 months and see if it works better for you.

 In any case, if you are a woman who wants to try the ketogenic diet, there are many articles online to guide you through the process and ensure success, both physically and mentally.